Organic foods have grown increasingly popular over the last 2 decades. In fact, U.S. consumers spent $56 billion on organic produce in 2020 (1).

 This number increased by nearly 13% from 2019, so their popularity does not seem to be slowing down (2).

-Many people think organic food is safer, healthier and tastier than regular food (2).
+Some people think organic food is safer, healthier, and tastier than conventionally grown food (3).

 Others say it’s better for the environment and the well-being of animals.

-This article objectively compares organic and non-organic foods, including their nutrient content and effects on human health.
+This article compares organic and non-organic foods, including their nutrient content and effects on human health.

 Organic farming tends to improve soil quality and the conservation of groundwater.
 It also reduces pollution and may be better for the environment.

 The most commonly purchased organic foods are fruits, vegetables, grains, dairy products and meat.
-Nowadays there are also many processed organic products available, such as sodas, cookies and breakfast cereals.
+Processed organic products are also available, such as sodas, cookies, and meat substitutes.

-Bottom Line: Organic foods are produced through farming practices that only use natural substances.
-This means avoiding all artificial chemicals, hormones, antibiotics or genetically modified organisms (GMOs).
+Organic foods are produced through farming practices that only use natural substances.
+This means avoiding all artificial chemicals, hormones, antibiotics, and GMOs.

-Studies comparing the nutrient content of organic and non-organic foods have provided mixed results.
+Studies comparing the nutrient content of organic and non-organic foods have had mixed results.

-What’s more, one study reported that replacing regular fruit, vegetables and cereals with organic versions could provide extra antioxidants in the diet.
-This was comparable to eating 1–2 extra portions of fruit and vegetables daily (6).
+What’s more, one study reported that replacing regular fruit, vegetables and cereals with organic versions could provide extra antioxidants in your diet.
+This was comparable to eating 1–2 extra portions of fruit and vegetables daily (

 Organic plants do not rely on chemical pesticide sprays to protect themselves.
 Instead, they produce more of their own protective compounds, namely antioxidants.